 Monday, July 13, 2020

-Overland Trip Ideas
+Overland Adventure Ideas

-Hole in the Rock 4x4 Trail in Utah - A Jeep Badge of Honor Trail.
+This is a Jeep Badge of Honor Trail off Utah 95 just west of Blanding, Utah.
 This trail isn't to be taken lightly, and needs a lot of preparation and research.

-Mojave Road - The historic 138-mile road takes you back in time.
+The historic 138-mile road takes you back in time.
 With virtually no improvements since its inception, the historic Native American trade route and wagon trail remains the same as it was 150 years ago.
 Plan on 2 to 3 days to explore the stunning desert landscape and Joshua tree-lined routes.

-Rubicon Trail - Another historical road in the majestic Sierra Nevadas in California.
+Another historical road in the majestic Sierra Nevadas in California.
 The Rubicon Trail is known for its ruggedness and versatility, inspiring the Jeep namesake.

 Don't be fooled by its popularity, it's a grueling marathon through the mountains.
 Another must "be prepared" trail as it could take days.
 I will be sharing more on our experience on this amazing trail.

-Dalton Highway - A slightly more civilized ride than other trails on the list.
+A slightly more civilized ride than other trails on the list.
 It's still not an easy ride crossing the Yukon River and ending at the Arctic Ocean.
 It a 414 trip through the wild Alaskan bush and barren tundra.
 Built in the 1970’s as the service road to the Trans-Alaskan Pipeline.
 There are steep grades, avalanche danger, and hundreds of miles between gas stations.
 A brutal gravel highway is not for the faint-of-heart.
 However the dramatic views and a glimpse of the Northern Lights are a good reward.

-Coconino National Forest in Arizona covers nearly two million acres in northern Arizona with a massive network of trails surrounded by stunning red rock formations.
+This trail in Arizona covers nearly two million acres in northern Arizona with a massive network of trails surrounded by stunning red rock formations.

 Tillamook State Forest in Oregon